-* Past president of the Texas Society for Neurological Surgeons
+- President of the Texas Association of Neurological Surgeons

 His awards were numerous including the Distinguished Service Award from the American Neuromodulation Society, the World Institute of Pain, the American Society of Interventional Pain Physicians, the Council of State Neurosurgical Societies to name a few.